vinland-technology/compliance-utils/README.md

 * collects source code (beta)

-* collects copyright and license information
+* collects copyright and license information (beta)

 * creates graphs (with [_flict-to-dot_](#flict-to-dot)) in various formats over the package and their dependencies